OwnedByWuigi/olive/README.md

 Now, we are maintaining a community edition for this project.
 ![screen](https://olivevideoeditor.org/img/020-2.png)

+This project could now be successfully built with ffmpeg 7.
+I'm working for a plugin system for it.

 **NOTE: Olive is alpha software and is considered highly unstable.
 While we highly appreciate users testing and providing usage information, please use at your own risk.**